Screaming Monkey Comics - proud authorized dealers for CGC

 You can combine multiple books in the same shipment - up to 15 books.
 However, CGC does not allow you to mix different tiers.

-A book in the MODERN tier, a book in the MODERN WITH FAST TRACK tier, and a book in the ECONOMY tier would have to be shipped in three separate packages, each requiring a $35 shipping fee.
+A book in the MODERN tier, a book in the MODERN WITH FAST TRACK tier, and a book in the VINTAGE tier would have to be shipped in three separate packages, each requiring a $35 shipping fee.
 This is a CGC requirement, and out of our control.

 If you have a friend who wants to send out books in the same package as you, you may split up the shipping fees.